MerelyServices/Merely-Framework/README.md

  - [ConfessionBot](https://github.com/yiays/ConfessionBot-2.0) is an anonymous messaging system for Discord.
 ConfessionBot uses the help command, translation support, and module reloading features to speed up development and shares improvements to the framework back here.

 ## News
-Translation tooling for my projects (including ConfessionBot) has launched! contribute translations with the help of this tooling and see your language become available in all sorts of places!
+Translation tooling for my projects (including MerelyBot) has launched! contribute translations with the help of this tooling and see your language become available in all sorts of places!
 > [try it now >](https://translate.yiays.com)

 merely v1.0.0 has launched! with this update comes a wave of potential for 3rd party extensions and custom discord bots. it is also full of breaking changes, the config migration tool should be able to help, but .